bestwebua/rspec_file_chef/README.md

 # RSpec File Chef
 The main idea of this gem is saving previous state of tracking files after running RSpec.
-It should be helpful when your project is using own local files for record some data or a log.
-And you don't want that RSpec will change it.
-Or you don't want to get a lot of temporary test files in your project root folder after your tests complete.
+It should be helpful when your project is using it's own local files to record some data or a log.
+And you don't want RSpec to change it.
+Or you don't want to get a lot of temporary test files in your project root folder after your tests were complete.

 ## Features